Survey Automator FAQ

 Report Can I apply filters to show specific segments in the report?
 Yes!
 In the report editor, click the filter icon located below the “Datatype” and “Base” sections.
 From there, you can define filters based on questions , specific answers , or time periods .
 This lets you focus the report on targeted segments or track trends over time.

-Report Can reports be run on assistant servers?
+Connect Can reports be run on assistant servers?
 Yes, assistant servers can be enabled so that report jobs do not place load on the main project server.

 Connect How do I connect data to Power BI?
 A dedicated database user is created and linked to a template project.
 SQL access is then granted via IP address to enable the connection.